jentery/mdia360v1/worksheet3.md

 Please use no more than 400 words to respond to each prompt.

-Some prompts ask you to create media.
+Some prompts ask or allow you to create media.
 Please attach your audio, image, or video files to your response in Brightspace.
 Do *not* use YouTube, SoundCloud, Vimeo, Google Drive, or any other non-Brightspace platform to submit files.

 If you play a game with someone else or observe them playing (outside of Twitch, YouTube, or a similar public streaming or publishing platform), then please first acquire their written or recorded permission and include it as part of your submission.